radareorg/radare2-book/disassembling/esil.md

 NOPs are represented as empty strings.
 As it was said previously, syscalls are marked by '$' command.
 For example, '0x80,$'.
 It delegates emulation from the ESIL machine to a callback which implements syscalls for a specific OS/kernel.

 Traps are implemented with the `<code>,TRAP` command.
-They are used to throw exceptions for invalid instructions, division by zero, memory read error, etc.
+They are used to throw exceptions for invalid instructions, division by zero, memory read error, or any other needed by specific architectures.

 ### Quick Analysis